hotohoto/study-notes/math/072-stochastic-process.md

   - the number of rounds played before quitting the game
 - first hitting time

-## 4. Maringale inequality and convergence
+## 4. Martingale inequality and convergence

 ## 5. Markov Chain